ShaAnder/Ping_Me_Frontend/README.md

 ![Create / Login to an Account](readme_assets/examples/authenticate.png)

+The main landing page so to speak, users will be directed here if they need to login / they are unauthorized to do so from the login page they have access to creating an account, resetting their password and resending verification emails

 ![View / edit Profile](readme_assets/examples/viewprofile.png)

+As a user expects to be able to edit their details and account the app comes with full crud functionality on the profile allowing a user to create edit and delete their account should they so choose

 ![Explore Categories](readme_assets/examples/explore.png)

+This is where the use can go and explore the various server categories on offer to find new places to check out

 ![Server List](readme_assets/examples/serverlist.png)

+The server list is the main bar on the left of the app, this hosts all the users servers and allows them to selecte which server to go into at any time

 ![Edit / Add forms](readme_assets/examples/editforms.png)

+The app is powered behind the scenes by forms that allow the user to edit and add to it in various ways, this is thanks to a formik integrated form component designed by me that takes custom input fields

 ![Chat Room](readme_assets/examples/chatroom.png)

+This is where users can chat with each other, the app hosts a backend redis powered websocket connector that sends and broadcasts messages in real time

 ![Modals in action](readme_assets/examples/modal.png)

+Much like the form the app utilizes a custom modal to give users clear visual feedback whenever they need it.

 ## Agile Methodology